obibaadoma/Expense-App/README.md

 - **Is it responsive?**

-  - Yes, works both on mobile and desktop.
+  - Yes, works both on mobile and desktop...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./LICENSE) licensed..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>